updated

 Cultural exchange and learning opportunities

-We love playing music together, doing pottery (we have a small kiln to fire pieces), and doing woodworking.
-I'm also an amateur spinner using the wool from our sheep.
-Pretty much anything DIY, we are interested in, and also any skills or interests you can share with us we would love to learn about!
+We love playing music together (I have an addiction to instruments— currently passions are Irish bouzouki, Okinawan sanshin, guda drum, and kirtan singing with harmonium), doing pottery (we have a small kiln to fire pieces), and doing woodworking.
+I'm also doing spinning and felting using the wool from our sheep.
+Currently I’m in the process of trying to develop a line of products and accessories using the wool, so lots of experimentation lately!
+We are interested in anything DIY, so if you have any skills or interests you can share with us we would love to learn about them!
 Also, we have a long-term Japanese volunteer staying with us who is an excellent cook and makes marvelous sourdough bread and also grows willow to weave baskets.
+We like to eat seasonally and enjoy making traditional pickles and fermented foods.
 We can also support anyone learning Japanese.
 Nearby we also have opportunities to experience tea ceremony, zen meditation, and yoga, to name a few.
+Also my husband is really into wheelchair basketball lately and for anyone who loves sports and would like to try it out, a practice partner is always appreciated!

 • Projects involving children